 Salads are not a traditional part of a Thanksgiving spread, but a fresh green salad tossed with fruits and nuts can be a delicious start to a good meal.

 The fruits add a sweet and seasonally appropriate addition to the mild flavor of the greens.
 This dish also happens to be packed with fiber, which is great for warding off Thanksgiving fatigue.
-Beginning your meal with a fiber rich dish slows down the digestion process and prevents a blood sugar spike that causes the sluggishness typically associated with Thanksgiving overindulgence.
+Beginning your meal with a fiber-rich dish slows down the digestion process and prevents a blood sugar spike that causes the sluggishness typically associated with Thanksgiving overindulgence.

 2. Rosemary Mashed Sweet Potatoes